projectsbyif/openapis/pages/potential-open-apis-for-the-telecoms-sector.md

 ### Access to service-specific usage data

-As people use telecoms companies, they generate a lot of data that’s typically locked inside the company.
+As people use telecoms companies, they generate a lot of data that&rsquo;s typically locked inside the company.
 The company is able to mine that data for its own benefit while the person that generated the data has little access.

 * **Calls, texts and data usage** are the basic data needed for people to understand their usage and compare deals across different companies.
 * **Call detail records** contain more granular information about who people call, for how long and at what times of day.